 Humans are an interdependent species.
 The concept of “give and take” is embedded in every fiber of our being.
 That means, giving out positive reviews to clients could motivate them to do the same.

-If there’s no way you can leave them a review, you can try LinkedIn.
-If your customers are professional, it’s possible that they have accounts on the platform.
+Therefore, if there’s no way you can leave them a review, you can try LinkedIn.
 Leave them a recommendation or endorsement.
 That might prompt them to reciprocate on your business and leave a positive review.

 Once you give positive reviews to others, there’s a higher chance that those people will also give you positive reviews.